 - a.
-Any MCO action described in Article XI.B.1. is being appealed; or - b.
+Any MCO adverse benefit determination described in Article XI.B.1. is being appealed; or - b.
 The MCO has knowledge that the issue being appealed concerns the member's cost share and the MCO has relevant information likely to help the Administrative Law Judge reach a decision. - c.
 The MCO representative will be prepared to - i.
-Represent the MCO's position; - ii.
-Explain the rationale and authority for the MCO action that is being appealed; - iii.
-Accurately reference and characterize any policies and procedures in this contract related to the action that is being appealed; and - iv.
-Accurately reference and characterize any specific MCO policies and procedures related to the action that is being appealed. - 5.
-Timeline for Resolution of Fair Hearing
+Represent the MCO's position; - i.
+Explain the rationale and authority for the MCO adverse benefit determination that is being appealed; - ii.
+Accurately reference and characterize any policies and procedures in this contract related to the adverse benefit determination that is being appealed; and - iii.
+Accurately reference and characterize any specific MCO policies and procedures related to the adverse benefit determination that is being appealed. - 5.
+Timeline for Resolution of State Fair Hearing

-The Wisconsin Department of Administration, Division of Hearings and Appeals (DHA) is required to make a decision through the fair hearing process within ninety (90) calendar days of the date a member files a request for the hearing.
+The Wisconsin Department of Administration, Division of Hearings and Appeals (DHA) is required to make a decision through the State Fair Hearing process within ninety (90) calendar days of the date a member files a request for the hearing.

-6. Parties to the Appeal
+6. Parties to the State Fair Hearing

-The parties to the appeal include:
+The parties to the State Fair Hearing include, as applicable:

 - a.
 The member and his/her legal decision maker;

 - b.
 The legal representative of a deceased member's estate;

 - c.
 The Department; and

 - d.
 The MCO.

-- 7. Fair Hearing Decision
+- 7. State Fair Hearing Decision

-Any formal decision made through the fair hearing process under this section, shall be subject to member appeal rights as provided by State and federal laws and rules.
-The fair hearing process will include receiving input from the member and the MCO in considering the appeal.
+Any formal decision made through the State Fair Hearing process under this section, shall be subject to member appeal rights as provided by State and federal laws and rules.
+The State Fair Hearing process will include receiving input from the member and the MCO in considering the appeal.